 - One task manager

-Many students rely on Google Calendar for scheduling and tools like Notion or Todoist for assignments.
+A lot of students use Google Calendar for scheduling and apps like Notion or Todoist for their assignments.

 Step 2: Plan Weekly, Not Just Daily